mhthnz/yii2-tarantool/README.md

 * `Schema` abstraction, `TableSchema` and `ColumnSchema`
 * Model validators `UniqueValidator`, `ExistsValidator`
 * Data widgets like `DetailView`, `ListView`, `GridView` using `ActiveDataProvider`
-* Debug panel with explain
+* Debug panel with explain is able to show SQL and NoSQL requests.
 * [Migrations](docs/MIGRATIONS.md)
 * [Nosql `Query` and `Command` for performing nosql requests](docs/NOSQL.md)